andreas-schliebitz/hipp/README.md

 ## License

-The code in this repository is released unter the Creative Commons CC BY 4.0 License.
+The code in this repository is released under the Creative Commons CC BY 4.0 License.
 See [LICENSE](./LICENSE) for additional details.

 ## Citing HIPP